 - (1) The determination of the value of option awards is based upon the Black-Scholes Option-pricing model. - (2) Daniel Marinov provides services through Daniel Marinov Ltd., a private company controlled by him, pursuant to the Marinov Consulting Agreement (as defined below). - (3) Stuart Mills provided services through SAM Exploration Consultants Ltd. ("SAM Exploration"), a private company controlled by him, pursuant to the SAM Consulting Agreement (as defined below).
-Mr. Mills resigned as Vice President, Exploration on November 1, 2021 although he continues to provide geological consulting services to the Company through SAM Exploration on an as and when needed basis.
+Mr. Mills resigned as Vice President, Exploration on November 1, 2021.